snowkit/linc_opengl/README.md

 #### Future

+ES 2.x and ES 3.x API imports are on the way.

 The goal (as with all linc libraries) is to provide access to the API's, not to try and solve a globally portable GL API or anything.

-That means the GL1.1~4.5 API will remain generated from GLEW for the time being, and other API's will exist alongside it for your application to use at their discretion - much like with regular OpenGL includes, you would selectively include the appropriate one for the build profile.
+That means the GL1.1~4.5 API will remain generated from GLEW for the time being, and other API's will exist alongside it for your application to use at their discretion - much like with regular OpenGL includes, you would selectively include the appropriate one for the build profile and call the functions that make sense when you've done so.

-**new generator from specifications**
+**new generator**
+The current generator is a bit messy but it does the job to get a usable API which is enough for now and validate the approach.

-I already have a newer, cleaner generator well under way.
-It includes the ability to read the specs from ES2.0 and ES3.0 API's from the official spec files, so there is no need to first parse a header file like I did originally with GLEW.
+Though I already have a newer, cleaner generator well under way.
+It includes the ability to read the API (like from ES2.0 and ES3.0 API's) from the official spec, so there is no need to first parse a header file.